-On April 25, 2015, the Company's board of directors and stockholders approved an amendment to the restated certificate of incorporation to effect a one-for-7.95413 reverse stock split of the Company's common stock (the Reverse Stock Split).
+On May 5, 2015, the Company filed an amendment to its amended and restated certificate of incorporation to effect a one-for-7.95413 reverse stock split of the Company's common stock (the Reverse Stock Split).
 The par value and the authorized shares of the common and convertible preferred stock were not adjusted as a result of the Reverse Stock Split.
 All issued and outstanding common stock and the conversion ratio of the redeemable convertible preferred stock have been retroactively adjusted to reflect this Reverse Stock Split for all periods presented.
-The Reverse Stock Split will be effected prior to the effectiveness of the IPO.